visdesignlab/loonar/apps/docs-website/docs/loon-for-developers/building-loon.md

 # Building and Running Loon From Source

-The official Github repository for Loon has everything that is required to build the the docker any of the above docker images.
+The official Github repository for Loon has everything that is required to build any of the above docker images.
 Instead of building a single image, however, you can also use Docker Compose to build our multi-container application.
 Building the multi-container application instead of the single Docker image provides more insight when attempting to debug and allows for much more configuration.
 This is done through a build script with an accompanying JSON file.

 ## Configuration File